TheBotPlatform/BotplatformInteractionEndPoint/README.md

-# Bot Platform Interaction End Point Client
+# Bot Platform Interaction Endpoint Client
 A proof of concept bot using the interaction end point

 ## Chat interface